My Quiet Kitchen

 pin for Pinterest

-Imagine the fresh herb flavors of tabbouleh packed into a healthy vegan bean burger!
-These baked chickpea patties are scrumptious on a bun with all your favorite toppings or added to grain bowls and salads.
+Imagine a healthy vegan bean burger with all of the fresh herb flavors of tabbouleh!
+These baked plant-based patties are scrumptious on a bun with all of your favorite toppings and on top of grains and salads.
 They're rich in protein and fiber and great for weekly meal prep!

 Tabbouleh-Inspired Bean Burgers topped with tomato, parsley, spinach, mustard and hummus.